gswathinair/polynomial-regression/README.md

 A regression model to predict the house rental price based on certain features like size, floor, number of bed rooms etc.

-It generates polynimial regression models upto the degree specified.
+It generates polynomial regression models upto the degree specified.

 Uses sklearn - PolynomialFeatures for generating polynomial features.